RHV-team/RapidHRV/paper/paper.md

 processedData = preprocess.preprocess(inputData, samplingRate)
 ```

-Following preprocessing, the pipeline runs peak detection on every window (default width = 10s; built on top of SciPy
+Following preprocessing, the pipeline runs peak detection on every window (default width = 10s), using `SciPy`'s
-‘find_peaks’, [@Virtanen:2020]).
+‘find_peaks’ [@Virtanen:2020]).
 These windows are then submitted to outlier rejection (figure 2).
 By default,
-`RapidHRV` returns both the cleaned and the uncleaned time series in a pandas DataFrame (@McKinney:2012; e.g.
+`RapidHRV` returns both the cleaned and the uncleaned time series in a pandas DataFrame [@McKinney:2012].
+Given that not
-analyzedData['data']).
-Given that not all users may be entirely comfortable manually adjusting argument parameters,
+all users may be entirely comfortable manually adjusting argument parameters, `RapidHRV` additionally contains
-`RapidHRV` additionally contains semantically-labelled arguments ('liberal', 'moderate' [default], and 'conservative') as
+semantically-labelled arguments ('liberal', 'moderate' [default], and 'conservative') as inputs for outlier constraints
-inputs for outlier constraints (see below for details).
+(see below for details).
 Analysis example:

 ```python
 from rapidhrv import analyze